Back in E3 2018, Bethesda revealed The Elder Scrolls 6. That is, if you can call a trailer lasting under a minute a reveal.

 If Bethesda can do this, as well as create a compelling open-world game with a stellar plot and clever game systems, then The Elder Scrolls 6 could be a worthy follow up to Skyrim.
 But we’ll need to wait a while before we get an idea of how the game will to take shape, so come back here next time you’re hungry for Elder Scrolls news.

-The Elder Scrolls 6 latest news
+The Elder Scrolls 6 outlook

 - These are the best PC games you can get right now